 Withdrawals from Global Seminars are not permitted.
-AUD Signature Global Seminars carry the course code CABR.
+AUD Global Seminars carry the course code CABR.
 Professional Elective credit for global seminars may be granted subject to assessment and approval by the head of the academic unit in which the student is enrolled and the Provost and Chief Academic Officer, if the travel itinerary, the assignments and learning outcomes sufficiently justify granting Professional Elective credit.

-Students taking courses abroad are evaluated by a letter grade.
+Students taking AUD Global Seminar courses are evaluated by a letter grade.